 You need to know how to go from the airport to your hotel?
-Which is the best tranport for you in Paris?
-How much will your travels in the Parisian area will cost?
+Which is the best transport for you in Paris?
+How much will your travels in the Parisian region will cost?
 This page will give you all the information you need to have a great time during your journey thanks to the different transports!

-If you are coming or leaving on the plain, you need to get an airport ticket.
+If you are flying to or from Paris, you'll need to get an airport ticket.
 This ticket will help you link the Parisian area to Paris Charles de Gaulle airport, Paris Orly airport or Paris-Beauvais airport.
 Depending on your departure point, your destination and the transport you choose, the ticket will cost from 1.90¤ to 17¤ (1 ticket = 1 trip) and the travel time will last from 6 min to 1h30.
 Check the map of the Paris airport transports.

-If you are coming or leaving on the train, each big train station is connected to the Parisian public transportation system :
+If you are coming or leaving by train, each big train station is connected to the Parisian public transportation system:

-All of the Parisian public tranportation system is run by RATP.
+All of the Parisian public transportation system is run by the RATP and Transilien.
 To travel in public transports during your vacation, you can decide to buy a T+ticket or use a Paris Visite travel pass.
 Other types of tickets are available but they are less interesting if you are visiting Paris for a limited time.

 Tramways are practicle if you wish to travel in the city’s outskirt, which also has lots of interesting sites and activities to offer.
 For instance, T1 goes to the Basilica Saint-Denis, a gothic art masterpiece that also turns out to be a royal necropolis.
 Look at the map to see what type of trips you can do in and around Paris.

 Buses are the best choice if you want to travel and visit Paris at the same time.
 With the 64 lines, buses cover a big area and will make you discover lots of different landscapes.
-Buses operate from 7 am to 12 :30 pm for the main routes (the other ones stop at 8 :30 pm).
+Buses operate from 7 am to 12:30 pm for the main routes (the other ones stop at 8:30 pm).
 Then the Noctilien service takes over.
-Here is the bus map.
+Here is the Paris bus map.

 In Paris, you’ll find loads of bike stations where you can rent a vehicle for a specific amount of time and money.
 For example there are Vélib’, which are the public service or there are private bike rental services like Jump (by Uber), Obike or Ofo.
 Moreover, Paris is heavily developing its cyclepath network.